alexandervoronov/tiny-transaction-processor/README.md

 ## Usage

 ```
-tiny-transaction-processor <path-to-transaction-file>
+tiny-transaction-processor {path-to-transaction-file}
 ```

 Tiny transaction processor takes a single argument, which is the path to the CSV file with the list of transactions.
-The output of the client state is printed to `stdout` and all the errors are logged into `stderr`.
+The output of the client account state is printed to `stdout` and all the errors are logged into `stderr`.
-Transactions that failed to parse or that can't be processed are ignored but don't prevent the remaining transactions to be processed.
+Transactions that failed to parse or that can't be processed are ignored but don't stop the processing of the remaining transactions.

 ### Logging verbosity

 Log level is controlled via environment variable `RUST_LOG`.
-The default level is `info` as the tiny transaction processor doesn't log much.
+The default log level is `info` as the tiny transaction processor doesn't log much.
 All the errors related to CSV parsing or transaction processing are logged at the `error` level.